oluyalireuben/MultiUserUI/README.md

 ## Contributing

-Feel free to contribute to the development of HotelAPP by opening issues and pull requests.
+Feel free to contribute to the development of this multiuser UI by opening issues and pull requests.

 ## Developer